robinmoisson/staticrypt/README.md

       -e, --embed                   Whether or not to embed crypto-js in the page (or use an external CDN).
                                                            [boolean] [default: true]
+          --engine                  The crypto engine to use.
+WebCrypto uses 600k iterations and is more secure, CryptoJS 15k.
+                                    Possible values: 'cryptojs', 'webcrypto'.
+                                                      [string] [default: "cryptojs"]
       -f, --file-template           Path to custom HTML template with password prompt.
                    [string] [default: "/code/staticrypt/lib/password_template.html"]